joshhus/blockchain-document-store/troubleshooting.md

 # Troubleshooting

 Before contacting IBM Blockchain Document Store support, you can search the error messages and resolutions below.
-You can also review the [FAQs](FAQ.md), and the API documentation.
+You can also review the API documentation.

 ## Error messages